reiryuki/Dolby-Atmos-ZTE-A2019-Pro-Magisk-Module/README.md

 ## Descriptions
 An EQ ported from Razer Phone 2 (bolt)

+## Tested on
+- Redmi 4A (rolex) CRDroid Lineage based ROM Android 10 arm64-v8a

 ## Requirements
 - Android 9, 10, or 11 devices
 - Magisk installed